ThomasGrelier/Udacity-SDC-P2-TrafficSignClassification/writeup.md

 ### Results

-My final model reacjes the following accuracy for the different sets:
+My final model reaches the following accuracy for the different sets:

 * training set accuracy of __100%__
 * validation set accuracy of __99.1%__